vavronet/python-for-beginners/games/cows_and_bulls/README.md

 Steps:
 - Creat a variable that is a random 4 digit number between 1000 and 9999 and then covert it into a string.
-- Function that takes the number you typed in and displays the cows and bulls messege
+- Function that takes the number you typed in and displays the cows and bulls messege.
--
+- Create a while loop and start the game (and end it).
+- Say # of tries at the end.